adamwired7/polished-carmine-6873/README.md

 A couple built in validations exist:

 - expect_equal(a,b) - compare the value of two things
-- expect_valid(a) - validate whether an object exists
+- expect_valid(a) - validate whether an object exists or not
+- expect_visible(a) - validate whether an object is visible or not